-As of December 31, 2023, we had \$555.3 million of cash, cash equivalents, and restricted cash reserves as compared to \$536.4 million at December 31, 2022.
-In addition, we had \$600.0 million available on our Revolver at December 31, 2023.
+As of December 31, 2024, we had \$433.3 million of cash, cash equivalents, and restricted cash reserves as compared to \$555.3 million at December 31, 2023.
+In addition, we had \$500.0 million available on our Revolver at December 31, 2024.

-Our principal uses of capital for the year ended December 31, 2023 were capital improvements and additions to hotel properties, the repurchase of common shares under our share repurchase programs, and distributions on common and preferred shares.
-Our principal source of capital for the year ended December 31, 2023 was cash generated from operations.
+Our principal uses of capital for the year ended December 31, 2024 were our acquisition of a fee simple interest in our Wyndham Boston Beacon Hill hotel property, the purchase of a hotel property, capital improvements and additions to hotel properties, repayment of a portion of our Revolver, repayments of a Term Loan and a mortgage loan, the repurchase of common shares under our share repurchase programs, and distributions on common and preferred shares.
+Our principal sources of capital for the year ended December 31, 2024 were cash generated from operations, the sales of two hotel properties, and borrowings under our Revolver and on a new Term Loan.